WebAssembly/wasi-testsuite/doc/adapters.md

 and check if the exit code is equal to `13`.
 There are also two test cases in Assembly Script test suite that verify the behavior:
 * [proc_exit-failure](../tests/assemblyscript/testsuite/proc_exit-failure.ts)
 * [proc_exit-success](../tests/assemblyscript/testsuite/proc_exit-success.ts)

+On a timeout, the test runner sends SIGTERM singal to the adapter process.
+When receiving the signal, the adapter process should clean up and exit as soon as possible.

 ### Examples:

 Print runtime version: